-Depression feels and looks different for everyone who’s affected by it.
+What does depression feel like?
+Depression feels and looks different for everyone who's affected by it.
 Seeking treatment is always the best choice.
-Therapy treatment for depression can help you feel like yourself again, so you’re able to enjoy life and return to a normal level of function at work or in school.
-In this article, we answer questions, such as “why is it important to treat depression?”
+Therapy treatment for depression can help you feel like yourself again, so you're able to enjoy life and return to a normal level of function at work or in school.
+You can easily find treatment through a therapy matching service, like Advekit, today.
+In this article, we answer questions, such as "why is it important to treat depression?"

-In order to receive effective treatment for depression, a therapist would first need to diagnose their client.
-This sounds simple and you might think that anyone with depression would know they had the condition, but this is not always the case.
+In order to receive effective treatment for depression, a therapist would first need to diagnose their client with the mental health disorder.
+This sounds simple and you might think that anyone with clinical depression would know they had the depressive disorder, condition, but this is not always the case.

-Identifying depression is the first step in treatment.
-You might go to a doctor or psychologist’s office and show some symptoms, such as lethargy and loss of appetite, but have no idea that these symptoms are a result of depression.
+Identifying clinical depression is the first step in treatment.
+You might go to a doctor or psychologist's office and show some depressive symptoms, such as lethargy and loss of appetite, but have no idea that these symptoms are a result of depression.

 Once depression has been diagnosed, treatment can begin.
 Treatment for depression is different for everyone.
-Some common forms of treatment include talk therapy, antidepressants, and others.
+Some common forms of treatment include talk therapy, antidepressant medication, and others.

 Not treating depression is a bad idea.
 With an effective treatment plan, your symptoms can be managed and a full recovery is possible.
 Here are our top reasons why depression should be treated:

 Depression is not just a psychological disorder.
-Did you know that it can lead to physical ailments, such as muscle pain, digestive issues, and sleep loss?
-You might not consider these to be serious problems if they last for a couple of days only, but the effects of depression can last for months or even years.
+Did you know that major depression can lead to physical ailments, such as muscle pain, digestive issues, and sleep loss?
+You might not consider these to be serious problems if they last for a couple of days only, but the effects of a depressive episode can last for months or even years.

 Over time, the physical issues from depression can take a serious toll on your overall health.
 In fact, depression can even affect the brain and cause irreversible changes.
-Treating the root cause of these physical symptoms starts with treating your depression.
+We’ve written in detail answering the question, “How does depression affect the brain?”
+Treating the root cause of these physical symptoms starts with treating your depression symptoms.